microsoft/vscode-docs/docs/containers/choosing-dev-environment.md

 1. Run command **Remote-SSH: Connect to host...** and connect to the host.

 1. A new VS Code window opens, running in the context of the target machine.
-If using password authentication, the password will be prompted here.
-It is recommended to set up [SSH key authentication](https://www.ssh.com/ssh/public-key-authentication), for ease of use.
+If you're using password authentication, the password will be prompted here.
+We recommend that you set up [SSH key authentication](https://www.ssh.com/ssh/public-key-authentication), for ease of use.

 1. In the Extensions view, install the Docker extension (on the remote host) (a reload may be required after this step):